Stand Out With an Undergraduate Degree From Webster

 • Articulate knowledge of film studies and critical thinking skills through research papers and oral presentations.

-Webster’s BA in Film Studies program offers Film Studies students a curriculum that builds upon basic film production courses, which can be used as a launching pad for a career in film writing, producing and directing.
+Webster’s BA in Film Studies program offers Film Studies students a curriculum that builds upon basic film production courses, which can be used as a launching pad for a career in film writing, producing or directing.

 A seated man is filmed on set by students.